Stormancer/stormancer-sdk-cpp/readme.md

 - Build the project.

 *Add the NuGet packages mentioned above if Visual Studio don't get it automatically when building the project*.

+## Generate the docs

+- switch to master branch
+- Get the last version of the stormancer sdk
+- Get doxygen here : www.doxygen.org
+- Install and open doxygen
+- Open the configuration file in ./documentation/Doxyfile
+- Generate the documentation
+- Merge the master branch in the gh-pages branch
+- Push the master and gh-pages branches in the github repositotry